 Introduction

-Co-led by Dr. Roberta Hawkins, Associate Professor in Geography, and Amy Kipp, PhD Student in Social Practice and Transformational Change, Reimagining Care considers families, livelihoods, and living environments from a variety of perspectives.
+Co-led by Dr. Roberta Hawkins, Associate Professor in Geography, and Amy Kipp, PhD Student in Social Practice and Transformational Change, Reimagining Care considers how care is, and could be, practiced in academic, community, and digital spaces.
+We focus on imagining alternative, more caring futures across these three areas and the transformational potential of everyday practices of care.
+We consider families, livelihoods, and living environments from feminist, anti-oppressive, and other critical perspectives.

-This work aims to identify and highlight unequal power dynamics and neoliberal influences in academic institutions, describe people’s embodied experiences of these power dynamics, and offer possibilities for restructuring and reimagining what academia could be centered around a feminist ethics of care.
+How might a feminist ethic of care be practiced in academia and why is such an approach needed?
+We identify and highlight unequal power dynamics and neoliberal influences in academic institutions and describe people’s embodied experiences of these power dynamics.
+We also offer possibilities for restructuring and reimagining what academia could look like centred around a feminist ethics of care.

 Related publications: